ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_contributing.rst

     cd ~/dev/ansible/collections/ansible_collections/community/general
     git remote add upstream git@github.com:ansible-collections/community.general.git

-* Create a branch and commit your changes on the branch.
+* Create a branch and commit your changes to the branch.

 * Remember to add tests for your changes, see :ref:`testing_collections`.